IORoot/Video_FFMPEG-Scriptflow/README.md

 ```
  -i | --input <INPUT_FILE>
-    The name of the input file.
+    The name of the input file or folder

+ -g | --grep <STRING>
+    The filter to apply to the folder

  -t | --target <TARGET>
     The target of the zoom.